AVI68/radar_nowcasting/README.md

 Ensure that the data remains in the specified structure to avoid path issues when running the notebook.

 Ensure that the data remains in the Data directory to avoid path issues when running the notebook.
+### Note on Data Source
+The data is collected from Meteo Radar, UnicaWATER (https://meteoradar.unica.it/).
+You can also view real-time radar scans updated every minute.
 ## Contributing

-Craeted by Avijit Majhi, PhD.
-Scholar University of Cagliari, Department of Civil, Environmental and Architectural Engineering.
+Created by Meteo Radar, UnicaWATER, Hydraulic Division, Department of Civil, Environmental and Architectural Engineering, University of Cagliari.

+### Working Team:
+- **Avijit Majhi** (majhiavijit1996@gmail.com)
+- **Alessandro Seoni** (aseoni@unica.it)
+- **Francesco Viola** (hydroviolante@gmail.com)
+- **Maria Grazia Badas** (mgbadas@unica.it)
+- **Roberto Deidda** (rdeidda@unica.it)

 Contributions are welcome!
 Feel free to fork this repository, make your changes, and submit a pull request.

+## Funding

+Developed under the GeoSciences IR, WP4, UNICA 03 - Risk monitoring and management project funded by NRRP, European Union – NextGenerationEU.

+- **Title of the Project: Precipitation ensemble nowcasting procedures**
+- **Ministerial Code: IR0000037**
+- **CUP: I53C22000800006**
+- **Principal Investigator: Prof. Roberto Deidda**

 ## Reference publications
 Pulkkinen, S., D. Nerini, A. Perez Hortal, C. Velasco-Forero, U. Germann, A. Seed, and L. Foresti, 2019: Pysteps: an open-source Python library for probabilistic precipitation nowcasting (v1.0).
 Geosci.
-Model Dev., 12 (10), 4185–4219, doi:10.5194/gmd-12-4185-2019.
+Model Dev., 12 (10), 4185–4219, doi:10.5194/gmd-12-4185-2019, https://gmd.copernicus.org/articles/12/4185/2019/